 Set up your SSO provider, verify your domain, and add users for single sign-on.

-Span™ Workspace uses Windows® Azure® Active Directory®, Okta™ or PingFederate® to enable single sign-on (SSO).
+Span™ Workspace uses Windows® Azure® Active Directory®, Okta™, PingFederate® or OneLogin™ to enable single sign-on (SSO).
 Once Span Workspace has been added to the SSO provider, a subscription administrator can enable SSO for subscription users.
-SSO is compatible with both Span Workspace wall client and Span Workspace web client, however it's necessary to sign in to SSO using the web client before it'll be available in the Span Workspace wall client.
+SSO is compatible with both Span Workspace wall client and Span Workspace web client.
+However, it's necessary to sign in to SSO using the web client before it'll be available in the Span Workspace wall client.

 The steps below will guide an administrator through setting up Span Workspace with their SSO account and then configuring their SSO settings within the Span Workspace web client.

 To see an example of a Span Workspace SSO user experience, see our Using SSO with Span Workspace article.